I am very pleased to announce that I have again been successful in the election to be a member of the STEP Qld Committee.

 Family Law, Child Protection and Criminal Law Conference

-I am delighted to have been asked to present at this conference being held in Hawaii later this year.
-I will be speaking about the issue of capacity of clients.
-In particular, I will focus on what "capacity" means in particular situations and what steps a lawyer can take if they are concerned about their client's capacity.
+I presented at this conference which was held in Hawaii late last year.
+I spoke about the issue of capacity of clients.
+In particular, my focus was on what "capacity" means in particular situations and what steps a lawyer can take if they are concerned about their client's capacity.

 Cross Border Estates

 In 2017, I undertook an Advanced Certificate in Cross Border Estates run through STEP.
 The course focused on the difficulties encountered in estates where assets may be located in different jurisdictions.
 Those difficulties include issues in determining which jurisdiction's law applies to the succession of individual assets (including the differences in Civil Law countries and Sharia Law countries) and the tax regime that might apply.
 I am pleased to announce that I obtained a distinction in the course.

 This decision by the Full Court of the Family Court confirms that the treatment of property acquired post-separation is discretionary.
 This issue of property acquired after separation is one I find often arises in Family Law property disputes.
 This case is worth a read:

 Another interesting Will case - in this instance, the Court found an unsent text message was a Will.